 I don’t understand why it took me so long to reach a point when I would be able to stand to look back and be honest.
 I don’t understand why they would be so little sympathetic.
 Only that I know why.
 Because we are all human.

-There’s a pretence that we are not, though.
+There’s a pretense that we are not, though.

 I started to fear that things would only be worse.
 I realised my dreams would never become true, that I would never have what I wanted.
 And I was afraid they would find out that I was still capable of smiling to them only because I cried on my own.
 I built walls; if they knew about my sadness it would just make things worse.
 I didn’t want them to tell me that I didn’t have any reason to feel that way (I did) and that everything was okay (it wasn’t).
 I couldn’t formulate my problems to myself, I had no words to describe them to anybody else.
 I was trapped.
 Nobody would understand.
 In the end I thought that it didn’t matter, because they were my problems and it was up to me to solve them.

 I put up an act and went on with it.
 It worked well enough on the outside.
 It didn’t work for me, but I found ways to keep things under control.
 My attempts to reach out didn’t succeed.
 I tried to escape, to take control of my life, I considered taking it away, and then I decided to change myself because it was the only sensible thing to do, and I still wanted to have hope.